 Robert was Lecturer in Woodwind (since 1996) and Alexander Technique (since 2008) at the Victorian College of the Arts, and the Melbourne Conservatorium of Music until July 2017.
 Robert is recognised as one of the leading clarinet pedagogs in Australia with the principal clarinettists of two of Australia’s eight symphony orchestras having studied with him, along with many students performing in service bands and contemporary ensembles worldwide.

-Icon Trio is a new vocal ensemble formed by three highly-experienced and respected classical singers from Melbourne, Australia.
-The trio was formed in 2011 for the VoxPix “voices and images” project, in which they collaborated with instrumentalists, choir, visual artist and animator to provide a live soundtrack to a film of glowing, icon-inspired artworks.
+Icon Trio is a vocal ensemble of three Melbourne-based classical singers: Justine Anderson (soprano), Vivien Hamilton (mezzo-soprano) and Jeannie Marsh (alto).
+The trio was formed in 2011 for the VoxPix “voices and images” project, in which they collaborated with instrumentalists, choir, animator, and visual artist James Yuncken to provide a live soundtrack to a film of glowing, icon-inspired artworks.
 VoxPix inspired the trio to continue creating and commissioning multidisciplinary performance projects, exploring vocal music from the Medieval era to today.

 Justine, Vivien, and Jeannie each bring decades of performance experience to Icon Trio.
-Their experiences cover a diverse range of vocal genres, such as: contemporary chamber ensemble, cabaret, historically-informed early music performance practice, contemporary opera and music-theatre, and standard classical repertoire (oratorio, opera, recital).
+Their experiences cover a diverse range of vocal genres, including: contemporary chamber ensemble, cabaret, historically-informed early music, contemporary music-theatre, plus more familiar classical repertoire.
 Their combination of specialist expertise enables them to explore a broad range of repertoire, integrating new and old music.

 Josephine is an Australian cellist, chamber musician and educator.
 A multi-faceted career has taken her to concert stages throughout Europe, North America, Asia, the Caribbean and Australia and includes performances with a number of award-winning chamber ensembles and orchestras.
 She has performed regularly for the Melbourne, Sydney, Castlemaine, Port Fairy and Ballarat Goldfields Festivals and Musica Viva.
 Currently performing Australia-wide with Firebird Trio, she was a founding member of Trio 3.0.3, Freshwater Trio and the Pacific Clarinet Trio.
 Since returning to Australia after 5 years in Europe, Josephine has explored many facets of musical endeavour, including a love of baroque cello with Accademia Arcadia and the Bach Cello Series and Argentine tango music.
 Described as “an expressive soloist and fabulous communicator” (The Age), Josephine’s debut CD Song of the Birds was released in 2014.
 She features on regular radio broadcasts including for ABC FM, 3MBS, DRS1 (Switzerland), NDR (Germany) and CBC (Canada).